Tensions are rising in Southern California over immigration raids. Here’s what we know

 Bass signed an executive directive Friday morning to support Los Angeles’ immigrant communities.
 It came in the wake of “unlawful raids conducted by the federal government,” her office announced, mentioning the one at MacArthur Park.

-President Donald Trump maintains control of about 4,000 California National Guard troops and hundreds of active-duty Marines he ordered deployed in early June against the wishes of the state’s governor to respond to protests in a 1-square-mile section of downtown Los Angeles against broad immigration raids.
+Trump maintains control of about 4,000 California National Guard troops and hundreds of active-duty Marines he ordered to be deployed in early June – against the wishes of Gov. Gavin Newsom – to respond to protests in a 1-square-mile section of downtown Los Angeles against broad immigration raids.

-The plaintiffs allege the Trump administration is unconstitutionally arresting and detaining people in Southern California based on race and conducting mass immigration sweeps without first establishing reasonable suspicion a person is unlawfully in the United States.
+On Thursday, the plaintiffs argued the Trump administration is detaining people in Southern California based on race and conducting mass immigration sweeps without first establishing reasonable suspicion a person is unlawfully in the United States.

 Frimpong, a nominee of President Joe Biden, appeared skeptical, repeatedly pressing the government for evidence the arrests were based on actionable intelligence rather than targeting areas where undocumented immigrants are presumed to gather.